-7 Night Mexican Riviera (Los Angeles Roundtrip) Sail Date: December 07, 2008 Cabin Type: Inside Traveled As: Couple Reviewed: 8 years ago
+7 Night Mexican Riviera (Los Angeles Roundtrip) Sail Date: December 07, 2008 Ship: Vision of the Seas Cabin Type: Inside Traveled As: Couple Reviewed: 8 years ago

 For a 10-year-old ship, it was in excellent shape.
 Everything was extremely clean and the crew was warm and welcoming at all times.
 This was our first cruise and we were celebrating our 15th wedding anniversary.
 We couldn't have chosen a better cruise line or ship.
 We felt as though we were special despite choosing one of the less expensive staterooms.

 The dining experience was quite good.
 My wife and I have enjoyed fine dining all over the world and were pleasantly surprised with the good quality level of the entrees and variety offered.
 Each day the staff prepared new gourmet dishes for us to enjoy.
 There were many dining options for us to eat, though larger ships often have a few extra restaurants that the Vision of the Seas didn't have.
 The service was superb and the wait staff went above and beyond to leave us satisfied.